-Treatment of an individual with CTLN1 may require the coordinated efforts of a team of specialists.
+Treatment of an individual with CTLN1 requires the coordinated efforts of a team of specialists.
 Biochemical geneticists, pediatricians, neurologists, and dieticians, are needed to work together to ensure a comprehensive approach to treatment.
 Management involves prompt diagnosis, control of hyperammonemia and control of intracranial pressure.

 Prompt treatment is necessary when individuals have extremely high ammonia levels (severe hyperammonemic episode).
 Prompt treatment can avoid hyperammonemic coma and associated neurological symptoms.
 However, in some cases, especially those with complete enzyme deficiency, prompt treatment will not prevent recurrent episodes of hyperammonemia and the potential development of serious complications.

 The treatment of CTLN1 is aimed at preventing excessive ammonia from being formed or for removing excessive ammonia during a hyperammonemic episode.
-The Ucyclyd protocol should be followed which uses medications that assists the removal of nitrogen from the body and provides an alternative method to the urea cycle in converting and removing nitrogen waste.
-The medications in this protocol are Buphenyl and Ammonul, as well as arginine or citrulline, depending on the specific disorder.
+Medications that assist in the removal of nitrogen from the body by providing an alternative means of waste nitrogen removal are employed.
+Available medications are Buphenyl, Ammonul, and Raviciti, as well as arginine.

 Dietary restrictions are aimed at limiting the amount of protein intake to avoid the development of excess ammonia.
 However, enough protein must be taken in by an affected infant to ensure proper growth.
 Infants are placed a low protein, high calorie diet supplemented by essential amino acids.
 A combination of a high biological value natural protein such as breast milk or cow’s milk formulate, an essential amino acid formula, and a calorie supplement without protein is often used.